aidenWilson-dev/MealPrepPlanner-XPlatform/README.md

 ## Download
-- Alternatively, to install the most recent version of the meal-prep planner, it can be found under the releases tab of this repository.
+- Alternatively, to install the most recent version of the meal-prep planner for your OS, it can be found under the releases tab of this repository.
+There you can find the MacOS and Windows versions.